Butch Trucks, Allman Brothers Band co-founder, dies at 69

 "The music became secondary to being rock stars," he said.
 "The sex and drugs outweighed the rock and roll."

-Duane Allman died in a motorcycle crash in 1971.
-Bassist Berry Oakley was also killed in a bike crash the following year
+Duane Allman died in a Macon motorcycle crash in 1971.
+Bassist Berry Oakley was killed in a motorcycle crash the following year

 The Allman Brothers continued to play on -- breaking up and reuniting multiple times in the decades that followed.